 Even if all of the educational and certification requirements are met, there are still many characteristics that an ER nurse should have if she wants to be successful at her job.
 They include, but are not limited to, the following:

 - Every day in the ER is different.
 There are different patients, different issues, different physicians.
-As an ER nurse, you will need to be adaptable to changing situations and flexible enough to make changes in your own methods of doing things.
-Unlike working in a different department, the emergency room requires that you are able to keep up with the continual flux of the situations.
+As an ER nurse, you will need to be highly adaptable to changing situations and flexible enough to make changes in your own methods of doing things.
+Unlike working in another department, the emergency room requires that you are able to keep up with the continual flux of the situations.

 - We mentioned earlier that ER nurses work on a team of a variety of doctors, nurses, and specialists in order to provide the right care to every patient.
 As such, you will need to be able to work effectively with a team.
 This means that you are able to both lead and follow when the situation calls for it.
 You should be able to have tact and empathy for your coworkers, even in difficult situations.